kdang0/OthelloAI/README.md

 # OthelloAI

-This project consists of developing and implementing a computer program that plays Othello.
+This school project consists of developing and implementing a computer program that plays Othello.
 The project exemplifies the minimax algorithm and alpha-beta pruning.

 # What is Othello?